-Religious creeds often include prescriptions relevant to economic outcomes-such as frugality and hard work-central to Max Weber's analysis of the Protestant ethic and the spirit of capitalism.
-However, in many cases, religious tenets intersect with economic behavior only tangentially.
-Even when religious beliefs do not directly shape economic decision-making, their transmission remains influenced by the trade-offs emphasized in the economics of parenting.
+We now turn to a central facet of culture, namely religion.
+Religious creeds often include prescriptions relevant to economic outcomes, such as endorsements of frugality and hard work.
+In other cases, religious tenets intersect with economic behavior only tangentially.
+However, even when religious beliefs do not directly shape economic decision-making, their transmission remains influenced by the tradeoffs emphasized in the economics of parenting.

 Paternalism plays a central role in this process.
-Unlike economic preferences, such as work ethic or risk aversion, which parents may strategically encourage to promote their children's economic success, religious beliefs are often transmitted due to deeply held normative convictions.
-Accordingly, while the previous section assumed purely altruistic parental concerns, here we adopt the opposite assumption: religious parents derive utility from their children adopting the same faith, viewing their creed as intrinsically right.
+Unlike economic preferences such as work ethic or risk aversion, which parents may strategically encourage to promote their children's economic success, religious beliefs are often transmitted due to deeply held normative convictions.
+Accordingly, while the previous section assumed purely altruistic parental concerns, here we allow for paternalism.
+Specifically, religious parents derive utility from their children adopting the same faith, viewing their creed as intrinsically right.

-This distinction has important implications.
+Introducing paternalism into the analysis has important implications.
 Parenting choices driven by paternalism may not always align with a child's economic interests.
 Religious parents may encourage beliefs or practices that restrict career options, shape occupational choices, or influence attitudes toward wealth accumulation.
-Some religious norms promote behaviors that reduce economic engagement-such as prioritizing community service over professional advancement-while others reinforce economically beneficial traits, including trust, work ethic, or long-term planning.
+Some religious norms promote behaviors that reduce economic engagement-such as prioritizing community service over professional advance-ment-while others reinforce economically beneficial traits, including trust, work ethic, or long-term planning.

-The degree of parental enforcement is also important.
+The degree of parental enforcement also matters.
 Highly paternalistic parents may impose strict socialization strategies to ensure adherence to religious values, whereas more permissive parents allow greater individual choice.
 These variations contribute to differences in how religious identity interacts with economic behavior across families and social groups.
 More generally, religion often persists across generations through cultural transmission mechanisms.
 Even when it does not directly influence economic decision-making, parental investment and socialization shape how religious values interact with broader economic attitudes, including work, consumption, and societal participation.